Vedam (film): Plot

-Meanwhile, a group of terrorists come to the ward housing Rahim and free their leader.
-They leave Rahim unharmed on account of him being a Muslim and start the terrorist attack.
-Raju and Vivek try to save as many people as possible.
-They even kill two terrorists in the process.
-Rahim saves Shivaram's life.
-In the final fight sequence, Raju and Vivek valiantly give up their lives, trying to protect the people in the hospital.
+At the hospital, the five characters’ lives collide when a group of terrorists, holding Rahim hostage, free their leader.
+The terrorists start their attack, and chaos ensues.
+Vivek and Raju try to save as many people as possible, even killing two terrorists in the process.
+Rahim, seeking redemption, saves his former enemy Shivaram, and helps thwart the attack.
+In their final moments, Raju and Vivek heroically sacrifice their lives to protect the innocent.